kcc999/chipzz/README.md

 ## Building & Running

-This project now uses CMake with Ninja.
+This project uses CMake with Ninja.

 Requirements:
 - CMake 3.16+